rafarmerjr1/rafarmerjr1.github.io/_posts/2022-06-13-SAML-miniOrange.md

 The bug Guistini discovered was identified to be related to poor enforcement of x509 Certificate values and SAML assertion signatures.
 Unfortunately, in the vulnerability I disclosed in early March and discuss here - the selection of these options makes no difference.
 The signature existence check is bypassed regardless of user configuration in the premium versions of MiniOrange noted here.

 The Premium, Standard, and Enterprise versions of MiniOrange are only available for download from Xecurity for paying customers.
-The vulnerability descriped in this write-up was not assigned a Drupal Security Advisory, as it is only available through Xecurify, and not through the Drupal marketplace.
+The vulnerability described in this write-up was not assigned a Drupal Security Advisory, as it is only available through Xecurify, and not through the Drupal marketplace.

 Xecurify advises users to update to at least the following versions: